Third Party Claims Attorney Hazlet, NJ

 You, as a private individual, can bring suit against the third party to be compensated for pain, suffering and expenses that might not have been covered by your employer’s insurance company.
 Remember, the lawyers at Rudnick, Addonizio, Pappa & Casazza PC, with more than 80 years of combined legal experience, have dedicated their practice to helping people get the settlements they deserve.

-Savvy New Jersey Workers’ Comp Lawyers Answer Questions about Third Party Claims in Monmouth, Middlesex and Ocean Counties
+Savvy New Jersey Workers’ Comp Lawyers Answer Questions About Third Party Claims in Middletown, NJ

 The New Jersey injury attorneys at Rudnick, Addonizio, Pappa & Casazza offer some helpful answers to common Workers’ Compensation questions and concerns regarding third party claims.